 projects in GCP, so GCP knows to create the VM in the correct subnet in the

 Instances can also be created as part of a managed instance group, in which case you specify the subnet's fully qualified URL as part of the instance templates.
 The instances become associated with the specified subnets in the host project.
 In the diagram, the red dashed lines indicate which subnet the instances are associated with.

 Additionally, the VPC network in the host project that contains the subnets has a VPN gateway for private connectivity to on-premises resources.
 As a consequence, all the instances in the shared network have connectivity with on-premises data center through a common VPN.
-The blue line indicates the data path connecting Service 1 instances with on-premises resources via the shared VPN.
+The green line indicates the data path connecting Service 1 instances with on-premises resources via the shared VPN.

 IAM in shared VPC

 In Shared VPC, just as with any standalone project, operations are subject to Identity and Access Management (IAM) permission checks.